Iikeli/Iikeli.github.io/Content/posts/publish-tutorial.md

       - name: Push Output folder to a git subtree for automatic deployment
 	    run: git subtree push --prefix Output origin production
 ```

+Save the workflow and give it a descriptive name, like `deploy.yml`.
+Now it will run on all pushes to main.

 The neat part about this workflow is that we are using `git subtree` command to push the Output folder to essentially its own branch that we can deploy using the automated system.
 Go back to `Settings -> Code and automation -> Pages` and under `Build and deployment` select `Deploy from a branch` for the `Source`.
 For the branch you need to select `production` which doesn't exist yet.
 You can either let merge the changes to you `main` branch or run the `git subtree push --prefix Output origin production` command manually.
 After that the branch is created and you can set it as the build branch.